Fitus/Zaloha2.sh/README.md

  * The script for FIND scan of the source directory (file 210) is prepared locally.
  * The script is then copied to the remote source host via SCP and executed via SSH.
- * The obtained CSV metadata (file 310) is copied back from the source host via SCP.
+ * The obtained CSV metadata (file 310) is copied back from the remote source host via SCP.
  * The FIND scan of the backup directory occurs locally.
  * The CSV metadata is compared by a sequence of sorts and AWK processing steps (occurs locally).
  * The results (= prepared synchronization actions) are presented to the user for confirmation.
- * If the user confirms, the synchronization actions are executed.
+ * If the user confirms, the synchronization actions are executed (via SCP).
  * A non-interactive regime is available as well.

 ### Usage Example of the Remote Source Mode